 ALSO READDelhi High Court to hear Maken's PIL on advertisements by Delhi Government SC to hear Maken's PIL on advertisements by Delhi Government Maken opposes in HC AAP plea against panel report on ads If AAP, BJP opposing Metro fare hike, who did it, asks Maken Delhi Congress to take 'Save Metro Rath' through city tomorrow

+So the petition can be withdrawn," it said.
+Advocate Aman Panwar, appearing for petitioner Congress leader Ajay Maken, said he wanted to examine the issue pending before the bench.
+Agreeing with his contention, the bench listed the matter for further consideration.
+Maken, in his PIL, sought to address the issue of lack of coordination and unpreparedness of the Centre and the Delhi government in addressing, controlling and taking measures to prevent air quality from worsening and deteriorating health.
+He sought enforcing of the right to life guaranteed under the Constitution.
 The PIL said that Delhi NCR was in a grave crisis and a state of environmental emergency.
 Yet the central and state governments were playing blame-game and passing the buck to each other for non-performance of their statutory function to provide clean environment and affordable and efficient public transport to people living here.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)